capultra/capultra.github.io/_posts/2011-03-03-4-hour-body-for-vegetarians.md

 tags: []
 comments: []
 ---

-<p>I've had great success on Tim Ferriss' 4 Hour Body "Slow Carb" diet.
+I've had great success on Tim Ferriss' 4 Hour Body "Slow Carb" diet.
 I lost about 20lb in a little over a month and have come to really enjoy eating this way.
 What surprised me most was that I actually had 20lb to lose.
-I'm 5'10" and was 170lb at the start of the diet, and now I'm down to 150lb and can almost see my abs.</p>
+I'm 5'10" and was 170lb at the start of the diet, and now I'm down to 150lb and can almost see my abs.

-<p>Being vegetarian presented some limitations but overall it was pretty easy.
-Here's what my typical day looks like:</p>
+Being vegetarian presented some limitations but overall it was pretty easy.
-<p><a id="more"></a><a id="more-51"></a></p>
+Here's what my typical day looks like:

-<p><strong>Breakfast</strong>: 1 whole egg, 2 egg whites, scrambled with a good handful of black beans and a load of mixed vegetables<br />
+**Breakfast**: 1 whole egg, 2 egg whites, scrambled with a good handful of black beans and a load of mixed vegetables
-<strong>Snack</strong>: Lentil soup or Veg Chilli<br />
+**Snack**: Lentil soup or Veg Chilli
-<strong>Lunch</strong>: Big-ass Spinach Salad.
-Seriously - it's so big it's falling off the sides of a regular dinner plate.<br />
+**Lunch**: Big-ass Spinach Salad.
+Seriously - it's so big it's falling off the sides of a regular dinner plate.
-<strong>Snack</strong>: Lentil soup or Veg Chilli<br />
+**Snack**: Lentil soup or Veg Chilli
-<strong>Dinner</strong>: Huge veggie stir-fry with beans or lentils.<br />
+**Dinner**: Huge veggie stir-fry with beans or lentils.
-<strong>Evening</strong>: Tablespoon of almond&#47;peanut butter.
-Tablespoon of flax seed oil.</p>
+**Evening**: Tablespoon of almond/peanut butter.
+Tablespoon of flax seed oil.

-<p>I added a few supplements after 2 weeks: Probiotic, multivitamin, ALA, Garlic, Green Tea.</p>
+I added a few supplements after 2 weeks: Probiotic, multivitamin, ALA, Garlic, Green Tea.

-<p>I drink copious amounts of water - probably 3 or 4 litres a day.
+I drink copious amounts of water - probably 3 or 4 litres a day.
 I also drink 3 or 4 cups of green tea per day.
-I quit coffee at the start of the diet, but still occasionally have black tea.</p>
+I quit coffee at the start of the diet, but still occasionally have black tea.

-<p>I experimented with an ice-pack on the back of the neck/shoulders in the evening but didn't see any noticeable difference.</p>
+I experimented with an ice-pack on the back of the neck/shoulders in the evening but didn't see any noticeable difference.